Declaration 'absolutely' paid off - Brook

 "The plan was to wait until there were two of our bowlers batting together, give them a couple of overs, then have a crack at New Zealand tonight," Brook told BBC Sport.

-"The pitch changes quite a bit with the lights, there's more pace of the surface and you can extract more swing and seam.
+"The pitch changes quite a bit with the lights, there's more pace off the surface and you can extract more swing and seam.

 "We'd have liked one more wicket, but we'd have bitten your hand off for three."